unepwcmc/ProtectedPlanet/docs/dead-code.md

 Audit of unused / no-longer-reached code in the ProtectedPlanet Rails app.

 - **Produced** 2026-08-21 on branch `staging_kamal`.
-- **Waves 1 and 2 actioned 2026-08-27; wave 3 actioned 2026-08-28** — see the Suggested order section at the end for what was deleted and what remains.
+- **All five waves actioned** — 1 and 2 on 2026-08-27, 3 to 5 on 2026-08-28 — see the Suggested order section at the end for what was deleted and what remains.
 - **Re-scanned and updated 2026-08-27**, same branch.
 Every finding below was re-verified against the working tree; entries that have since been actioned are marked **✅ DONE**, and three findings were **corrected** — see *What changed* below.

 Findings are grouped by confidence: